akira08280/chitose/README.md

 # chitose

 Chitose is a package that makes it easy to handle the List of Dart Core, which is implemented inspired by Programming Haskell.
 It generates permutation, product, sublist of arrays.
-The origin of the name of Chitose is a surf point located in the south of Chiba prefecture in Japan, which is one of the author's favorite locations.
+The origin of the name of Chitose is a surf point located in the south of Chiba prefecture in Japan.

 ## Usage